Can you reuse potting soil? That’s a good question when you’re a container gardener.

 Another thing you can do to keep your potting soil as healthy as possible, is to plant different families of vegetables in a particular batch of soil.

-If you grew peppers, for example, reuse that potting soil to grow leafy greens.
+If you grow peppers, for example, reuse that potting soil to grow leafy greens.
 After the greens are done growing, use the soil to plant something else like legumes.

 This practice limits soil-borne disease and pest activity similar to how crop rotations work in a traditional veggie garden.